 – One 20 MVA transformer has frequent trippings by REF on the LV side.
 What will be the probable reason?

-– LV side feild CT and NCT have the same ratio of 600/1.
-The stabilizing resistor value for a through fault current needs to be checked.
+– LV side field CT and NCT have the same ratio of 600/1.
+The stabilizing resistor value for a through-fault current needs to be checked.
 The polarity of the lv neutral ref ct may be reversed.
-The s1 and s2 to be reversed and connected and then checked.
+The s1 and s2 are to be reversed and connected and then checked.
 As CT3 is measuring fault current similar to neutral current there may be a single-phase fault at the remote outside of the zone.

-– Had u observed any other fault or pickup in lines?
+– Have you observed any other fault or pickup in lines?

-– Wiring diagram Fault angle for both LV CT ILN and LV CT IL3 both are same and magnitude also similar
+– Wiring diagram Fault angle for both LV CT ILN and LV CT IL3 are the same and the magnitude is also similar

 – Is it tripping during charging or in running?
 This proves there is no internal fault.

 – Yes. once check the pre-fault current angle of IL2 and IL3 one is -142 & -108 deg.